-Students are taught through online learning resources available to them, including customised text material, core texts, learning activities and interactive media.
+Students are taught through online learning resources available to them, including customised text material, study papers, learning activities and interactive media.
 These are complemented by a variety of Tutor-facilitated sessions and interactions, using a range of media for enhancement of the learning experience.

 Students are encouraged to research beyond the material provided and undertake selfdirected learning throughout their programme.
 This expectation increases across the levels.
-When at level 6, students study either the 40 credit Project module (non-apprentices) or the Workbased Research Project Module (apprentices) which requires self-directed learning and problem-solving.
+When at level 6, students study either the 40 credit Project module (non-apprentices) or the both the 20 credit Case Study Project module (apprentices) which requires self-directed learning and problem-solving.